AnaSilvaSwitch/devops-23-24-JPE-1231821/CA5/README.md

 <img src="images/test_result_part1.png" alt="test part1" style="width: 70%; height: auto;">

-## 2. CA5 - Part2
+## 3. CA5 - Part2
  For the second part of the assignment, we  should define the following stages in our pipeline:
  Checkout, Assemble, Test, Javadoc, Archive and Publish Image.

-For this, firstly we need to install some plugins
+For this, firstly we need to install some plugins:

 <img src="images/docker_pipeline_plugin.png" alt="docker plugin" style="width: 70%; height: auto;">